Percolation and disorder-resistance in cellular automata: Additive dynamics from a single occupied site

-For some purposes, the following recursive description of $\lambdasingle$ is useful, a variant of the one given \cite{Wil}.
+For some purposes, the following recursive description of $\lambda^\bullet $ is useful, a variant of the one given \cite{Wil}.
 See Figure~\ref{B-recursion-figure} for an illustration.
-Given a space-time configuration $A$ on $S_n=[0, 2^n]\times [0, 2^n-1]$, we say that $A$ is \df{placed} at a space-time point $s$ if the configuration in $s+S_n$ is the corresponding translate of $A$.
-Let $B_n$ be the space-time configuration of $\lambdasingle$ on $S_n$.
+Given a space--time configuration $A$ on $S_n=[0, 2^n]\times[0, 2^n-1]$, we say that $A$ is \df{placed} at a space--time point $s$ if the configuration in $s+S_n$ is the corresponding translate of $A$.
+Let $B_n$ be the space--time configuration of $\lambda^\bullet$ on $S_n$.
 Reflect $B_n$ around its vertical bisector and denote the resulting configuration on $S_n$ by $\mB_n$.

-\begin{lemma}[Recursion] We have $B_0=10$ and $B_1= $.
-Moreover, for $n\ge 2$, $B_n$ is obtained by placing $B_{n-1}$ at $(0,0)$ and at $(2^{n-1}, 2^{n-1})$; $B_{n-2}$ at $(0, 2^{n-1})$ and at $(0, 2^{n-1} +2^{n-2})$; and $\mB_{n-2}$ at $(2^{n-2},2^{n-1})$ and at $(2^{n-2}, 2^{n-1} +2^{n-2})$.
+\begin{lemma}[(Recursion)] We have $B_0=10$ and $B_1= {1\enskip 0\enskip 0\atop 1\enskip 1\enskip 0 } $.
+Moreover, for $n\ge2$, $B_n$ is obtained by placing $B_{n-1}$ at $(0,0)$ and at $(2^{n-1}, 2^{n-1})$; $B_{n-2}$ at $(0, 2^{n-1})$ and at $(0, 2^{n-1} +2^{n-2})$; and $\mB_{n-2}$ at $(2^{n-2},2^{n-1})$ and at $(2^{n-2}, 2^{n-1} +2^{n-2})$.
 All placements result in consistent state assignments at overlaps. \end{lemma}